nicodri/CS109_crunchbase/README.md

 # System Requirements

-We developped a Python process using Python 2.7.9 on OS X.
+We developed a Python process using Python 2.7.9 on OS X.

 You need the following libraries to run the code: